greenelab/covid19-review/Instructions.md

 Have you ever been writing something as a team and found that someone was editing an old version of the document?
 Git tracks different people's contributions and manages how they get merged together to avoid the headache of figuring out what changed when.

-We are managing this project through GitHub with the goal of a) allowing for the manuscript to evolve rapidly as new information comes out, and b) give everyone credit for their attributions.
+We are managing this project through GitHub with the goal of a) allowing for the manuscript to evolve rapidly as new information comes out, and b) give everyone credit for their contributions.
 While we believe this is a great tool, we know it can sometimes be intimidating to get started.
 We don't want the medium to turn anyone away from contributing, so please let us know if you're having problems.